Master's Thesis Submission Form

 Download a signature page template from the Templates section above.
 Fill in your personal and thesis information.
 When your committee members are ready to approve, here are the options:

-Regardless of which approach you choose, submit all signatures to MP in person or by pdf email attachment.
+Regardless of which approach you choose, submit all signatures to MP by pdf attachment in the Master's Thesis Submission Form.
 If you submit multiple documents, our staff will combine them into a single committee signature page for publication.

 Note: You must be enrolled in Thesis 799A or 799B, or Dissertation 899 at SDSU at the time of your initial document submission before MP will accept your manuscript for format review.